 Some recruitment of foster/adoptive homes for siblings, especially larger sibling groups, may come down to specific recruitment for specific situations.
 One expert notes, "No one wakes up one morning, calls an agency, and says 'Do you have a sibling group of four children that includes three boys, ages 8-14?' " (Kupecky, 2001).
 In some instances, recruitment of a home may require methods similar to those used in child-specific recruitment, resulting in a specific plan for that situation.

-Trained and supported foster caregivers are key to the model’s success.
+Trained and supported foster caregivers are key to the model's success.
 Neighbor to Family professionalized this key role by placing these trained foster caregivers on the payroll with salaries and benefits.
 Foster families, birth families, and children receive comprehensive and intensive services including individualized case management, advocacy, and clinical services on a weekly basis.
-See the Neighbor to Family Sibling Foster Care Model for a more detailed description of Neighbor to Family. (http://www.recruit4fostercare.org/img/PM_ch6_neighbor.pdf)
+See the end of this chapter for a more detailed description of Neighbor to Family. (http://www.recruit4fostercare.org/img/PM_ch6_neighbor.pdf)

 Successful recruitment and retention of homes for sibling groups requires building support systems for parents, including material and financial resources, and policies and procedures that make it easier for families to care for sibling groups.
 Some agencies have designated certain foster homes for large sibling groups, and offered incentives to hold them open for placements.
 Families caring for sibling groups need the "plus" version of the usual supportive services, such as respite.
 Ask families what they specifically need and respond effectively.
 These needs may include: